ThrunGroup/transformers/src/README.md

 ### Updates

+**March 13, 2023**

+🤗 Updates

+*tldr; The fine-tuning infrastructure is ready!*

+1. ⭐️ You can save the checkpoint during finetuning and load it to evaluate the model
+2. 🏃 Conducted successful fine-tuning of the model on the Stanford Cluster.
+3. 😉 Just specify the checkpoint name.
+The suite will automatically load the model and evaluate it
+4. 🧠 The evaluation metrics for each model is now saved in `src/experiments/exp_logs` as a csv file

 **March 9, 2023**

 🤗 New Features:

 1. 🚀 **The code now allows you to specify which layers to accelerate.** By providing a comma-separated list of layer indices or index ranges, the code will automatically parse it and apply the accelerator to specific layers in apply_accelerator (link).
 For instance, if you specify "0-7, 11", the code will only accelerate the fully connected layers in 0~7th and 11th block.
 2. 🥶 Similarly, **you can specify which layers to freeze** by providing a comma-separated list of layer indices or index ranges, which will be parsed automatically, and freeze the specified layers in freeze_layers (link).
 3. 🏋️‍♀️ **A new flag train_accelerated_layers has been added.** By default, it is set to False, meaning that the layers where the accelerator was applied will be frozen during training.
 However, if you set this flag to True, the frozen layers will be trained as well.
 4. 🤖 The tool now includes an **automatic naming and saving feature for the model**, making it easier to load the model later.
 The model is named based on its configuration, including which layers were accelerated or frozen, and whether or not the accelerated layers were trained.
-For example, a model may be named "gpt2_SVD_accelerated_11_froze_0-8_trained_accelerated_layers".
+For example, a model may be named " gpt2_SVD_accelerated_11_froze_0-8_trained_accelerated_layers".